pfleidi/node-wwwdude/README.md

 node-wwwdude
 ============

-node-wwwdud is a small and flexible http client library on top of node's [http.Client](http://nodejs.org/api.html#http-client-183).
+node-wwwdude is a small and flexible http client library on top of node's [http.Client](http://nodejs.org/api.html#http-client-183).

 Supported HTTP verbs
 --------------------